Home / Career Guides / File Clerk

 How much do file clerks make?

 File clerk salaries will vary by experience, industry, education, location, and organization size.
-Compensation is particularly influenced by the volume and complexity of the filing systems managed and the sector where they are employed, such as legal or medical.
+The volume and complexity of the filing systems managed and the sector where they are employed, such as legal or medical, can also influence their compensation.

 Highest paying industries